Convergence and Quantum Advantage of Trotterized MERA for Strongly-Correlated Systems

 To find a global minimum in a nonlinear optimization problem is generally non-trivial.
 The variational energy minimization for a many-body system can easily converge to local minima.
-We try the following approaches to address this problem for the TMERA VQE: \begin{itemize} \item \emph{Direct TMERA:} One may simply optimize the TMERA without modifications. \item \emph{TTTN$\,\mapsto$TMERA:} It can be beneficial to begin with a reduced set of parameters and then gradually increase the complexity of the variational ansatz.
-Specifically, we may first remove all disentanglers (set them to $\mathbbm{1}$) such that the TMERA becomes a Trotterized tree tensor network (TTTN) \cite{Shi2006-74,Murg2010-82}.
-The converged TTTN, is then used to initialize the TMERA. \item \emph{Built-up TMERA:} A similar idea is to build up the TMERA tensor network layer by layer, i.e., iteratively increase the number of parameters during the optimization \footnote{As discussed in Ref.~\cite{Haghshenas2022-12}, one can also increase the number of parameters by iteratively increasing number of Trotter steps $t$.}. \item \emph{Scanning:} A powerful method is to start the optimization at a point in the phase space of the model, where we know the ground state very well or know, for example, that it is low-entangled such that it can easily be determined.
+We try the following approaches to address this problem for the TMERA VQE: \begin{itemize} \item \emph{Direct TMERA:} One may simply optimize the TMERA without modifications, starting with a random initialization. \item \emph{TTTN$\,\mapsto$TMERA:} It can be beneficial to begin with a reduced set of parameters and then gradually increase the complexity of the variational ansatz.
+Specifically, we may first remove all disentanglers (set them to $\mathbbm{1}$) such that the TMERA becomes a Trotterized tree tensor network (TTTN) \cite{Fannes1992-66,Otsuka1996-53,Shi2006-74,Murg2010-82,Tagliacozzo2009-80}.
+The converged TTTN, is then used to initialize the TMERA. \item \emph{Built-up TMERA:} A similar idea is to build up the TMERA tensor network layer by layer, i.e., iteratively increase the number of parameters during the optimization\footnote{One can also increase the number of parameters by iteratively increasing the number of Trotter steps \cite{Haghshenas2022-12}.}.
+This is motivated by the decay of average energy-gradient amplitudes with $\tau$ \cite{Barthel2023_03,Miao2024-109}. \item \emph{Scanning:} A powerful method is to start the optimization at a point in the phase diagram of the model, where we know the ground state very well or know, for example, that it is low-entangled such that it can be easily determined.
 In a ``scanning'' procedure, one then moves on suitable paths through the parameter space of the Hamiltonian during the optimization, until obtaining the actual ground state of interest. \end{itemize}

 One can also combine these ideas, e.g., by first building up a TTTN and then switching to TMERA.